cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

 Click on the ``Create Key`` tab at the top of the table.

-7. Fill in the Description and an expiry-date and click ``Create Access Key``
+7. Fill in the Description and an expiry-date and click ``Create Access Key``.

 .. image:: ./jasmin_obj_store_03.png
     :width: 50 %